 In theory, the preferred height for tall cabinets is 2100mm - but again ceiling height and practical access must be taken into consideration.
 It's not particularly common to see full-height tall cabinets.
 Height may be determined by adding up the floor unit height, benchtop thickness, splashback and wall unit heights so that they're the same height as other cabinets.

-It's also worth noting that pantries have a standard height of 1990mm, and a depth of 580mm - although as with anything else, this can be customised.
+It's also worth noting that pantries have a standard height of 1990mm, and a depth of 580mm - although as with all of the sizes and dimensions listed in this article, this can be customised.